ferrandi/PandA-bambu/documentation/bambu101/new_device_support/README.md

 ## **Step 2 - Create a synthesis configuration XML file**

 If this is the first board in a new Xilinx family, it might need a specific TCL script for synthesis and implementation.
-The Kintex Ultrascale family does not have additional requirements, so it was sufficient to copy the Virtex7 configuration file (see [Kintex-Ultrascale-VVD.xml](Kintex-Ultrascale-VVD.xml)).
+The Kintex Ultrascale family does not have additional requirements, so it is sufficient to copy the Virtex7 configuration file (see [Kintex-Ultrascale-VVD.xml](Kintex-Ultrascale-VVD.xml)).

 ## **Step 3 - Copy sample characterization results**